philippjoris/GooseFEM_addons/README.md

 ## Installation Guidelines / Help with GMatTensor
 If changes in GMatTensor are not recognized by GooseFEM, then because GooseFEM looks for the GMatTensor files under e.g.C:\Users\20250672\AppData\Local\anaconda3\envs\goose\Library.
-Often, if GMatTensor is compiled, the files are installed under site-packages.
+Often, if GMatTensor is compiled, the files are installed under lib/python3.11/site-packages.
+To check if the changes were made in the site-packages folder you can check the date of change: ls -lt /home/20250672/.conda/envs/simo_copy/lib/python3.11/site-packages/GMatTensor.

 To overcome this, you can force GMatTensor to install under your desired path C:\Users\20250672\AppData\Local\anaconda3\envs\goose\Library by providing this path when compiling.